 “This spring my mom called to tell me about the pink, rhinestone heart necklace her new boyfriend had bought for her at the flea market.
 The boyfriend’s long gone and I’m ninety-nine percent sure my present is that necklace.”
 She snorted.
 “What kind of thought went into giving her daughter a memento from one of her pathetic, failed relationships?”

-Story Background: Emma and Daisy are the main character in The Bartonville Series of culinary fiction, my newest writing venture.
-The entire series, along with the other culinary fiction series I am planning, will be composed of stories varying in length from flash fiction to novellas.
-You can find out more by clicking on the Foodie Fiction tab under my header.
+Story Background: Emma and Daisy are the main characters in The Bartonville Series of culinary fiction.
+The entire series will be composed of stories varying in length from flash fiction to novellas.
 If you would like to try making the meal featured in this story you can find the recipe here.
-Or if you would like to comment on the recipe it is featured in this blog post.